 How to shape these vegan peppermint cookies

-WARNING – peppermint candy is a fickle b***.
+WARNING – peppermint candy is fickle.
 It will melt in the oven, and that’s part of what creates the chewy, sugary, crispy goodness of the cookie.
-The downside, is that if the peppermint isn’t fully surrounded by the dough, it can….well it can melt and cause a scene.
+The downside is that if the peppermint isn’t fully surrounded by the dough, it can melt and cause a scene.
 Like a peppermint crime scene.

 Luckily there is an easy fix for this.